BetsyJ314/BJNCourseraExploratoryAnalysisWeek1Project/README.md

 Goal: Examine how household energy usage varies over a 2-day period in February, 2007.

-Output: Four PNG files and four R code files, a total of eight files.
+Required Output: Four PNG files and four R code files, a total of eight files.

+Supplemental Output: Codebook (to get into the habit of creating it in the context of completeness)